 \section{Infusion of Noise in the BV algorithm}

 The purpose of this section is to analyze how the BV algorithm performs in the presence of noise.
-We aim to uncover the complex interplay between algorithmic efficiency and noise.

 BV algorithm uses $2n$ Hadamard gates to discover $n$ bit secret string.
-A Hadamard gate transforms the zero coherent state $\ket{0}$ ($\ket{1}$) to a maximally coherent state $(\ket{0}+\ket{1})/\sqrt{2}$ ($(\ket{0}-\ket{1})/\sqrt{2}$).
-Here we measure coherence in the computational basis, $\{\ket{0},\ket{1}\}$.
-However, due to the inherent fragility of quantum devices, the implementation of these quantum gates can be subjected to various sources of noise and error.
+A Hadamard gate transforms the zero coherent state $\ket{0}$ ($\ket{1}$) to a maximally coherent state $(\ket{0}+\ket{1})/\sqrt{2}$ ($(\ket{0}-\ket{1})/\sqrt{2}$) where the coherence is being measured in the computational basis, $\{\ket{0},\ket{1}\}$.
+However, due to the inherent fragility of quantum devices, the implementation of these quantum gates can be subjected to various sources of noise and errors.
 In this paper, we consider the presence of a special kind of disorder called `glassy' or `quenched' disorder in all the Hadamard gates.

-Glassy disorder refers to a specific type of disorder in the physical systems that results into a random change in a parameter which becomes frozen over time.
+Glassy disorder refers to a specific type of disorder in the physical systems that results in a random change in one or multiple parameters that becomes frozen over time.
 This means that the particular realization of disordered parameter does not evolve appreciably with time.
 Glassy disorders may arise within the Hadamard gates due to a variety of factors, such as the use of imperfect hardware, external noise, and interference.
 Therefore, it is quite an interesting and important task to investigate how the BV algorithm will work when all the Hadamard gates are affected by noise.